-This alarm has two options, a siren sound as on the DVD “Bedwetting Cured” or a recordable sound.
+This alarm has two options, eight rotating alarm sounds or a recordable sound.
 There is also a vibration option.
 See the diagram on page 15 of the green instruction book.

 To remove back right cover lift bottom edge, press in at the top and slide down.
 Remove white plastic (if there) and leave batteries in.
 Test the recordable function is working by attaching the lead and wetting the sensor.
 You should hear the pre–recorded message.